 Note that my potatoes weren’t COMPLETELY lump free but this didn’t affect the taste or texture of the finished product.
 Just try to get them as smooth as you possibly can but don’t stress about micro lumps.

 Measure out 480 grams (4 cups) of icing/powdered sugar.

 Add around ¼ of it into the potato mixture and give it a good stir.
 At this point, the mixture will become soft and runny.

 Add 1 teaspoon of vanilla extract (if you’re using it) and mix in well.

-Now add the rest of the powdered sugar, a quarter at a time and continue to stir.
-Once all the powdered sugar is added, the mixture should’ve gone from runny to super stiff.
+Now add the rest of the icing sugar, a quarter at a time and continue to stir.
+Once all the icing sugar is added, the mixture should’ve gone from runny to super stiff.